 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Lemon balm is a perennial herb that people can grow in their garden to help attract bees.
-Beyond the garden, people use lemon balm for a variety of purposes, including for stress relief and to increase mental alertness.
+Lemon balm is a perennial herb that people can grow in their gardens to help attract bees.

 Some people also believe lemon balm can improve digestive health and have antispasmodic and analgesic (pain-relieving) effects.

 Unfortunately, limited research exists that proves the effectiveness of lemon balm across larger populations.

 In this article, learn more about lemon balm and its possible uses.

 Lemon balm, or Melissa officinalis L., grows natively in West Asia, North Africa, and parts of Europe.